oslongjourney/oslongjourney.github.io/_posts/device-drivers-linux/2017-02-26-Kernel-compilation-and-installation.md

 sudo make install
 ```

-We are, reallyyyyy close to finish the process.
-We just have to update the bootloader, and here we suppose you are using Grub.
+We are, reallyyyyy close to finishing the process.
+We have to update the
+bootloader, and here we suppose you are using Grub.
 Type:

 ```bash
 sudo update-grub2
 ```

-Notice, that the command below is an wrapper to the following command:
+Notice, that the command below is a wrapper to the following command:

 ```bash
 sudo grub-mkconfig -o /boot/grub/grub.cfg
 ```

-So, if the first command fails try the last one.
+So...
+If the first command fails, try the last one.

 Now, reboot your system and check if everything is ok.

 ### Arch Linux Installation

-If you use Arch Linux, we present the basics steps to install your custom image.
+If you use Arch Linux, we present the basics steps to install your custom
+image.
 You can find a detailed explanation of this processes in the Arch Linux [wiki](https://wiki.archlinux.org/index.php/Kernels/Traditional_compilation).

-First, you have copy your kernel image to the `/boot/` directory with the command:
+First, you have copied your kernel image to the `/boot/` directory with the
+command:

 ```bash
 sudo cp -v arch/x86_64/boot/bzImage /boot/vmlinuz-[name]